gossi/fvf/docs/source/driver.rst

 Communication
 -------------

 The client software talks to the Arduino board through a serial port connection.
 For this purpose the RXTX interface is used.
+In order to check whether the connection is still established, the driver periodically sends a ping to the board.
+Once this connection is interrupted for several reasons, it's assumed the connection is dead.

 Protocol
 --------